Typicallunchbox/raidenn-movie-finder/README.md

 <br />

+## Getting Started
+If you are interested in getting started on your own personal project structured like this one I would recommend the Youtube channel [Traversy Media](https://www.youtube.com/@TraversyMedia), he has a 5 part series on the MERN Stack which was used as guidance on this project.
+Also below I have done a breakdown of explaining the project journey from backend to frontend.

+## Thoughts, Challenges and Future improvements

 ## Project Journey Explained
 Lets first cover the backend and then explain how that connects with the frontend of the project as well as the MovieDB database api service.
 For the backend everything has been implemented with NodeJs and Express, with the file structure been created for MondoDB in mind.
 We will use the Watchlist as an example to get an understanding of the flow, as all other concepts follow a fairly similiar direction.